php-fig/per-coding-style/migration-2.0.md

 Enum case declarations MUST use PascalCase capitalization.
 Enum case declarations MUST be on their own line.

-An example of this can be seen in the online php documentation at https://www.php.net/manual/en/language.enumerations.backed.php
+An example of this can be seen in the online PHP documentation at https://www.php.net/manual/en/language.enumerations.backed.php

     <?php
     enum Suit: string